- To study the behavior of series and parallel LC circuits at resonance.

 - Find out whether the magnitude of VC is larger or smaller than Vin.
 Explain your result.

-- Use any simulation software such as MultiSim or Multisim Live to simulate the circuits (a) through (d) in Figure 7 – 2 using Multisim.
+- Use any simulation software such as MultiSim or Multisim Live to simulate the circuits (a) through (d) in Figure 8 – 2.
 Find the resonance frequency, half-power frequencies bandwidth and Q factor for each circuit.
 Compare the result with that from PREPARATION.
 To obtain accurate simulation results, perform the following steps.

 - R = 3 kΩ